 There is no dollar amount in Box 1

 Beginning with tax year 2003 reporting, eligible educational institutions were given the option of reporting payments received, or amounts billed, for qualified tuition and related expenses.
 The school must continue to use the same reporting method for all calendar years unless the IRS grants permission to change the reporting method.

 Northeastern University elected to adopt the IRS option of reporting qualified tuition and expenses billed during the calendar year.
 You will see that figure in box 2 on the 1098-T form.
 We selected this reporting option because it benefited the most students.
 Students and parents should have receipts for payments made.

 Scholarships and grants.
-This box reflects the total of scholarships and grants that were posted to the tuition account during calendar 2013.
+Box 5 reflects the total of scholarships and grants that were posted to the tuition account during calendar 2014.
 This may also include additional scholarship and grant funds posted late for a prior year.

 Adjustments to tuition for a prior year.
-This box reflects reductions in charges for qualified tuition and related expenses made during this calendar year that relate to amounts billed that were reported in a prior year.
+Box 4 reflects reductions in charges for qualified tuition and related expenses made during this calendar year that relate to amounts billed that were reported in a prior year.
 This could impact a tax credit for a prior year.
 Your tax preparer should be consulted.

 Adjustments to scholarships and grants for a prior year.
-This reflects reductions in scholarships and grants reported for a prior year.
+Box 6 reflects reductions in scholarships and grants reported for a prior year.
 This could impact a tax credit for a prior year.
 Your tax preparer should be consulted.